 With a joint check agreement in place, the material supplier is protected against the risk of the subcontractor not paying them, even after the sub received payment from the GC.
 The general contractor is protected from the risk of the supplier not getting paid and filing a mechanics lien.

 Without a joint check agreement in place, when work is completed, the prime contractor will pay the subcontractor for the work.
 The subcontractor will turn around and pay the supplier for the building material supplies that were involved in the work.
 Ideally, all parties get paid, but of course, there are inefficiencies and risks that interrupt the proper trickling down of construction payments.

 Where does this “joint check” concept come from?
-Is there a federal or state statute to give contractors, owners and suppliers a guideline on how these agreements work?
-Is there some regulatory restrictions on what can be agreed upon within a joint check agreement?
+Is there a federal or state statute to give contractors, owners, and suppliers a guideline on how these agreements work?
+Are there some regulatory restrictions on what can be agreed upon within a joint check agreement?

 Joint check agreements is not a creature of statute.
 In other words, there is no state or federal law that governs joint check agreements specifically or offers any guidelines.

 To the contrary, joint check agreements are a creature of contract.
 In the United States, all parties have the general freedom to contract for whatever they want.
 The law only marginally restricts this freedom to prohibit folks from violating public policy (i.e. contracting into slavery, murder…or “no lien clauses”).